 As part of Big Ears 2019, these concerts—all booked by The Pilot Light’s Boardman—put our ideals about programming cutting-edge sound at play within the context of a thriving small club that happens to be, like the festival itself, a nonprofit enterprise.
 Mixing regional talent with several vital players from the United States’ musical frontiers, this year’s The Pilot Light programming is a compelling component of Big Ears 2019.

 Mosaic Interactive is a suite of interdisciplinary works that explore our collective dreams, memories, and rituals through the lens of song and storytelling from around the globe.
-Big Ears 2019 is honored to welcome a team of artists from Morocco, Turkey, Indonesia, Palestine, Lebanon, South Africa and the U.S. to present works that tell stories of what we as humans hold sacred, and how we pass this along to future generations.
+Big Ears 2019 is honored to welcome a team of artists from Morocco, Turkey, Indonesia, Palestine, South Africa and the U.S. to present works that journey through liminal spaces between past and present, waking and sleeping, human and spiritual.
 Learn more here.

 Admission to this special Wednesday performance is not included with Big Ears Festival passes.